Skip to content

 The relative contributions of different mechanisms in driving the observed Atlantic Multidecadal Variability and Atlantic hurricane variability remains a topic of active research.
 IPCC AR5 concluded that there is medium confidence that reduced aerosol forcing contributed to the observed increase in Atlantic tropical cyclone activity since the 1970s, but does not state any estimate of the magnitude of contribution.

 Murakami et al. (2020) used models and fingerprint detection/attribution techniques to explore the causes of the observed global pattern of change in tropical storm frequency since 1980 (Fig. 9, top panel).
 Their models, forced by anthropogenic and natural forcings (Fig. 9, bottom panel), produce a fairly good representation of the global pattern of the observed trend.
 For the Atlantic basin (Fig. 10), they conclude that external forcings, and particularly changes in forcing from anthropogenic aerosols, and volcanic eruptions, likely played an important role in the increased tropical storm frequency since 1980.
 A similar finding for the Atlantic was reported by Dunstone et al. (2013) using a different model.
 Figure 10 suggests that observed increase in Atlantic tropical cyclones from about 1980-2020 (black curve) resulted in part from the response to external forcings (red curve).
 The temporary upswing in the red curve (model simulated storms) during this period resulted from effects of anthropogenic aerosols and greenhouse gases.
 These had tended to suppress Atlantic tropical storm frequency in the model during the 20th century prior to the 1980s, but tropical cyclone frequency increased temporarily from about 1980 to 2020 as this suppression effect was reduced due to decreased aerosol emissions over North America and Europe.
-Rousseau-Rizzi and Emanuel (2022) conclude that aerosols caused changes in precipitation and dust emissions over the Sahara-Sahel region of Africa, which amplified the cooling effect of aerosols over the Atlantic in teh 1970s and 80s.
-Meanwhile, both Murakami et al. and Dunstone et al. project, for the Atlantic, a decrease in tropical storm frequency over the coming century, as greenhouse gas influences dominate over projected aerosol influences.
+Wang et al. (2024) conclude that increased tropical cyclone frequency over 1980-2020 near the U.S. Atlantic coast was likely related to changes in aerosol forcing influence.
+Rousseau-Rizzi and Emanuel (2022) conclude that aerosols caused changes in precipitation and dust emissions over the Sahara-Sahel region of Africa, which amplified the cooling effect of aerosols over the Atlantic in the 1970s and 80s.
+Meanwhile, Murakami et al., Dunstone et al. and Wang et al. project, for the Atlantic, a decrease in tropical storm frequency over the coming century, as greenhouse gas influences dominate over projected aerosol influences.
 Natural climate variability further complicates confident detection of such aerosol-related influences on Atlantic tropical cyclone activity and make predictions for the coming decades very challenging.
 A better understanding of the relative contributions of natural variability, anthropogenic aerosols, and increasing greenhouse gases to the observed Atlantic Multidecadal Variabilty and the increases in hurricane activity metrics since 1980 is needed.
 These factors and their relative influence have important implications for what to expect for Atlantic hurricane activity over the next few decades.

 Sea level rise must also be considered as a way in which human-caused climate change can impact Atlantic hurricane climate–or at least the impacts of the hurricanes at the coast.
 The vulnerability of coastal regions to storm-surge flooding is expected to increase with future sea-level rise and coastal development, although this vulnerability will also depend upon future storm characteristics, as discussed above.
 All else equal, coastal inundation levels associated with tropical cyclones should increase with sea level rise.
 There are large ranges in the 21st century projections for both Atlantic hurricane characteristics and for the magnitude of regional sea level rise along the U.S. coastlines.
 However, according to the IPCC AR5, the average rate of global sea level rise over the 21st Century will very likely exceed that observed during 1971-2010 for a range of future emission scenarios.